moontropica/characterevent/README.md

 ```
 addWinner
 ```
 Takes the top user submission and moves it to the winner array.
 SOL amount for that user/row is transfered to deployer/owner of contract.
+If there is a conflict between more than one, take the one which is timestamped earlier.
 ```
 end
 ```